randyjap/ubiquity/docs/planning_readme.md

 ### Phase 2: Equipment Listing Model, API, and Components (2 days)

-**Objective:** Equipment listings can be created, read, edited and inactivated through the API.
+**Objective:** Equipment listings can be read through the API.

 ### Phase 3: Equipment Search, Listings, & Components (2 days)

-**Objective:** Equipment listings can be shown and linked to on the google map API.
+**Objective:** Equipment listings can be searched by any combination of 5 disparate properties.

 ### Phase 4: Google Map API & Components (1 day)